 A good choice if you want a very small playful, and affectionate dog.

 Often called Smiley Sammies, these dogs are happy-go-lucky and friendly to all.
-They have a high prey drive and need plenty of exercises.
+They have a high prey drive and need plenty of exercise.

 If you adopt this breed, you'll need to have plenty of time to devote to daily walks and activities, or your Samoyed may find other naughty things to entertain himself.